seenons/seenons-be-assignment/README.md

 | 2  | metal(2) |       1010        |      1020       |          [Monday, Wednesday, Friday]           |
 | 3  | metal(2) |       1000        |      9999       | [Monday, Tuesday, Wednesday, Thursday, Friday] |

     This means that "Unwasted" can:
       - Collect Paper in the postal code range 1010-1020 on [Monday, Tuesday, Wednesday] .
       - Collect Metal in the postal code range 1010-1020 on [Monday, Wednesday, Friday].

     While "Bluecollection" can:
       - Collect Metal in the postal code range 0000-9999 on [Monday, Tuesday, Wednesday, Thursday, Friday].

----

 ### Customer

-Can be described as:
-A person or business entity that has waste to be collected at a given address.
+    Definition: A Customer is an Entity in our domain model that represents a person or business entity that has waste to be collected at a given address.
+    Role: Customers are the ones that request the collection of waste streams.
+    Attributes:
+      id: A unique identifier for the Customer.
+      name: The name of the Customer.
+      address: The address of the Customer.

 | id |     name      |                  address                  | registered_stream_pickups |
 |:--:|:-------------:|:-----------------------------------------:|:-------------------------:|